WiredCatsRobotics2415/WiredCats2024AKit/README.md

 Future plans:
  - rework all commands in the commands/ folder so they look nice
- - move all limit switch logic into its own IO for the arm subsystem and create an IO for use with the rev throughbore
  - add multiple limelight pose estimation support to the vision subsystem and make the pose estimation logic in SwerveDrive realistic
     - this means that the robot considers its acceleration when filtering pose estimates like ORBIT does
  - add the robot CAD files so others can use them in Ascope